What businesses need to know

-Enter the WU Executive Academy’s Master of Legal Studies program.
+Enter the WU Executive Academy’s LL.M.
+Law for Executives program.
 It aims to convey the required legal expertise to people who have not studied law.
 Or in the words of Georg Kodek, the program’s Academic Director: “The program is all about basic knowledge and a basic understanding of things.”
 Participants acquire broad and general knowledge in all legal fields relevant to entrepreneurs.

 The next round will start in October.
 Demand is high, but some places are still available.
 Program participants hail from a wide gamut of business sectors; many also have a background in public administration.
 This part-time program is also a suitable continuous education offer for managers of small and medium-sized enterprises.
 The program focuses on civil law, corporate law, and tax law.
 Topics covered include contract law, competition law, and labor law.
 “A particularly hot topic is data protection.
 In this field, there are numerous things companies need to watch out for,” Kodek points out.
 European law is also part of the curriculum – a central topic for Austrian enterprises, for instance when warranties are concerned.